Record Keeping for WHS: The what, why and how long explained.

 The above list seems like a lot of work.
 But the harsh reality is if you don’t keep this kind of information, in the event of a serious incident you may leave yourself in a tricky spot with a regulator.

-Work out what records are compulsory for your operation and develop a system or get some software to keep these updated regularly.
+Work out what records are compulsory for your operation and develop a system or get some safety management software to keep these updated regularly.

 How long do you need to keep these records?